 A trip to Asia in 2011 rekindled David’s interest in Japanese art, and his 2012 exhibition “The Japan Series” is inspired and informed by this.
 His reacquaintance with the dynamism of Tokyo has spawned an interest in urban themes and motifs, resulting in his more recent "Urban Rhapsody", "Metropolis" and "Station to Station" series.
 In addition to this, he is experimenting with abstract images and mixed media techniques.

 Tycho's inclusion in the 2014 "Paint the City Project", during which his paintings appeared on 22 giant digital billboards in the Toronto, Vancouver and Montreal areas for one month, was a new format for bringing his art out of galleries and onto the streets.
 His works also frequently appear on movie and television sets.

-Over the past 25 years, David has exhibited his work in Vancouver, Victoria, Calgary, Edmonton, Saskatoon, Winnipeg, Toronto, Montreal, Seattle, Los Angeles, Brussels, Geneva, Singapore and Manila, and his work is collected worldwide.
+Over the past 25 years, David has exhibited his work in New York, Los Angeles, Seattle, Vancouver, Toronto, Montreal, Calgary, Winnipeg, Brussels, Geneva, and Singapore, and his work is collected worldwide.
 He has also donated a number of paintings to non-profit organizations, institutions and charities, including Ronald McDonald House in Vancouver, Children’s Hospital of Eastern Ontario in Ottawa, and Unite with Art, a Vancouver auction to raise money for UNICEF.